Manganese(IV) fluoride: Decomposition

-Decomposition is favoured by increasing temperature, and disfavoured by the presence of fluorine gas, but the exact parameters of the equilibrium are unclear, with some sources saying that MnF4 will decompose slowly at room temperature, others placing a practical lower temperature limit of 70 °C, and another claiming that MnF4 is essentially stable up to 320 °C. The equilibrium pressure of fluorine above MnF4 at room temperature has been estimated at about 10−4 Pa (10−9 bar), and the enthalpy change of reaction at +44(8) kJ mol^{−1}.
+Decomposition is favoured by increasing temperature, and disfavoured by the presence of fluorine gas, but the exact parameters of the equilibrium are unclear, with some sources saying that MnF4 will decompose slowly at room temperature, others placing a practical lower temperature limit of 70 °C, and another claiming that MnF4 is essentially stable up to 320 °C. The equilibrium pressure of fluorine above MnF4 at room temperature has been estimated at 10−4 Pa (10−9 bar), and the enthalpy change of reaction at +44(8) kJ mol^{−1}.

 Other reactions

 Manganese tetrafluoride reacts violently with water and even with sodium-dried petroleum ether.
 It immediately decomposes on contact with moist air.

 Reaction with alkali metal fluorides or concentrated hydrofluoric acid gives the yellow hexafluoromanganate(IV) anion [MnF6]2−.

+MnF4 reacts with XeF2 to form Lewis acid-base adducts: 3XeF2∙2MnF4, XeF2∙MnF4, and XeF2∙2MnF4.
+A tetrameric F-bridged ring with XeF2 molecules coordinated to metal atoms, observed in the crystal structure of XeF2∙MnF4 (XeMnF6) adduct, could serve as a structural model for the currently unknown structure of the first noble-gas compound, XePtF6.

 Applications

 The main application of manganese tetrafluoride is in the purification of elemental fluorine.
 Fluorine gas is produced by electrolysis of anhydrous hydrogen fluoride (with a small amount of potassium fluoride added as a support electrolyte) in a Moissan cell.
 The technical product is contaminated with HF, much of which can be removed by passing the gas over solid KF, but also with oxygen (from traces of water) and possibly heavy-metal fluorides such as arsenic pentafluoride (from contamination of the HF).
 These contaminants are particularly problematic for the semiconductor industry, which uses high-purity fluorine for etching silicon wafers.
 Further impurities, such as iron, nickel, gallium and tungsten compounds, can be introduced if unreacted fluorine is recycled.

 The technical-grade fluorine is purified by reacting it with MnF3 to form manganese tetrafluoride.
 As this stage, any heavy metals present will form involatile complex fluorides, while the HF and O2 are unreactive.
 Once the MnF3 has been converted, the excess gas is vented for recycling, carrying the remaining gaseous impurities with it.
 The MnF4 is then heated to 380 °C to release fluorine at purities of up to 99.95%, reforming MnF3, which can be reused.
 By placing two reactors in parallel, the purification process can be made continuous, with one reactor taking in technical fluorine while the other delivers high-grade fluorine.
 Alternatively, the manganese tetrafluoride can be isolated and transported to where the fluorine is needed, at lower cost and greater safety than pressurized fluorine gas.